Boeing, crash victims' lawyers negotiate over access to 737 MAX documents

 The Ethiopian probe is still ongoing, nearly a year after the crash.

-Reporting by Tracy Rucinski; Editing by Steve Orlofsky and David Gregorio
+Reporting by Tracy Rucinski in Chicago; Editing by David Gregorio and Matthew Lewis